apita1423/libraryadventure-pp3/README.md

 # Library Adventure
-Library Adventure is my third project with Code Insititute.
+Library Adventure is a text-based adventure game.
+The player is someone visitng the library and notices a book on the shelf.
+The players start reading and is transported to a far way land where the players meets a wizard.
+The player is given two choices through the storyline and with every correct answer he is

 Library Adventure is Live!
 Visit [Here]().
-Have Fun!
+Have a great adventure!

 ---